Tower of Terror II: Queue and station

 In the station, a kicker tyre system was used to propel the car into the launch, and also to stop the returning car.
 Once in the launch, a linear synchronous motor (LSM) system was used to accelerate the car along the horizontal part of the track, and also to slow the returning car.

 Vehicle

 The new 5 MT passenger vehicle, called the 'Escape Pod', seats 14 riders in a configuration consisting of three rows of 4 and one of two.
 The vehicle features a lower profile than its predecessor.

-Ride
+Layout

 Up to 14 riders at a time are electro-magnetically accelerated to 160.9 km/h in seven seconds along the extended, 206 m launch tunnel.
 The track then pitches up 90 degrees to the vertical, with the passengers pulling 4.5 g.
 Riders are almost weightless during the entire vertical section of the ride for about 6.5 seconds, 3.25 seconds going up and 3.25 seconds falling back down.
 The car then pitches back down to horizontal and enters the tunnel where an on-ride camera takes photographs of riders.
 The vehicle continues to hurtle back into the station where it comes to a fairly rapid stop.